 These mystery novels provide examples of:

 Acrofatic: Wolfe pulls off a few remarkable feats of exertion despite his sheer bulk, such as killing a huge poisonous snake with a beer bottle (Fer-de-Lance) and doing the same to a young woman intent on killing him (Over My Dead Body).
+In a less drastic sense, Archie frequently notes that he moves with grace, agility and coordination that most people wouldn't expect from a man of Wolfe's size.

 Always Murder: It always involves at least one murder, but many of the stories begin with a lesser crime; blackmail is common.
 Archie mentions at the beginning of one book that though Wolfe takes many kinds of cases, Archie only talks about the murders they come across because they are often the most fascinating and exciting.